ulinja/go-notes/README.md

 # Go Notes

-This repo contains notes and example code for the Go language.
+This repo contains notes, code challenges and example code for learning the Go language.

 Go is a statically typed, compiled general purpose programming language, designed at Google by Ken Thompson among others.